lord-Ace/3-column-preview-card-component/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me learn how to use media querries.
+- [free code camp](https://www.freecodecamp.org/news/css-media-queries-breakpoints-media-types-standard-resolutions-and-more/) - This helped me learn how to use media querries.
 I really liked this pattern and will use it going forward.

 ## Author